Maâlem Hassan El Gadiri & Sons

 This tradition is handed down orally and musically from Maâlem (master) to Maâlem among families of often slave origin.

-The traditional instruments are the guembri or sintir (three chord bass guitar covered with camel skin), qarqabas (metal castanets) and Tbel, the drums.
+The traditional instruments are the guembri or sintir (three-string bass guitar covered with camel skin), qarqabas (metal castanets), and tbel, the drums.
 The singing is cyclical in structure, with one sentence from the soloist followed by a sentence sung in chorus.

 A Lila is made up of three parts.
 The order varies depending on family traditions.

-This is followed by the Ada (calling of the spirits) organised by the Moqqadma (mistress of ceremony).
-Punctuated by the rythym of the drums, the first trances often take place at this part, with offerings of dates and milk.
+This is followed by the Ada (calling of the spirits) organized by the Moqqadma (mistress of ceremony).
+Punctuated by the rhythm of the drums, the first trances often take place at this part, with offerings of dates and milk.

 The third and longest part is dedicated to the Mlouks.
-It gives rise to the most varied rituals, undertaken in a state of trance by the Moqqadma and her followers: handling of knives, broken glass, water and flour.
-Colours attributed to the spirits then follow: white, colour of the descendants of the Prophet; green, colour of the saints of Islam; the first black, colour of the Sudanese ancestors; blue, colour of the sea; red, the colour of sacrifice; the second black, colour of the forest; then yellow, colour of the sun and the harvest.
+It gives rise to the most varied rituals, undertaken in a state of trance by the Moqqadma and her followers: handling of knives, broken glass, water, and flour.
+Colors attributed to the spirits then follow: white, the color of the descendants of the Prophet; green, the color of the saints of Islam; the first black, the color of the Sudanese ancestors; blue, the color of the sea; red, the color of sacrifice; the second black, the color of the forest; then yellow, the color of the sun and the harvest.

 A Lila ends with a festive atmosphere at dawn, accompanied by a meal served to all the guests.